comcco02/simpleui/README.md

 SD - Researching trouble ticket systems and web interfaces

 CM - Established public branch of simpleui for the team's ability to sync and make changes from anywhere, always able to grab and run the latest version.
 I will be going over the basics of git and how it integrates into VSCode on the 23rd.
-To run the application, you can download node from https://nodejs.org/en/download/.
-You won't need anything other than a folder to clone the git repo to, which I will also demonstrate.
 This stuff *looks* intimidating, but overall it's a lifesaver.

 HS – Created and shared Word Document for Team